jeremysb1/inheritance/README.md

 # Inheritance-based Object Modeling with JavaScript

-I am briefly demonstrating how JavaScript’s object system works.
+I am providing an overview of how JavaScript’s object system works.

-Two patterns using the prototype feature to model inheritance relationships are constructor functions and ECMAScript 2015 classes.
+Constructor functions and ECMAScript 2015 classes are two patterns using the prototype feature to model inheritance relationships.

 Both these patterns give you the benefit of sharing data and behavior through JavaScript’s internal prototype references and property resolution mechanism.